Our school logo (above left), and our Pre-School logo (above right).

 Talk for Writing strategies and helicopter stories inform speaking and listening, reading and writing opportunities and engage the children in fostering a love of stories.
 Alongside this, the Reception class develop their understanding of mathematics through the use of White Rose Hub and NCTEM mastery resources.

-RE is taught discretely in classes and follows the Questful RE and Understanding Christianity schemes.
+RE is taught discretely in classes and follows the Questful RE (Pre-School and Reception) and Understanding Christianity (Reception only) schemes.
 Please click here for a list of RE units covered throughout the year.